heavyblotto/memorativa/docs/ii-application-design.md

 After a certain amount of game play, **symbolic lenses** become available to the player to better understand  memory houses and their concepts and relationships.
 Symbolic lenses work in conjunction with perspectives, further refining the player's experience.

 The first symbolic lens to unlock is the **astrological lens**, which begins a progressive disclosure of the various mechanics, symbols, times and durations associated with the astrological system.
-The use of the horoscope (progressively shown) is the primary symbolic chart for the symbolic lens.
+The use of the horoscope chart (with details and variations progressively shown to the player) is the primary symbolic chart for the symbolic lens.

 The player may ask the AI any questions about the game, the rules, the memory houses, the perspectives, the lenses, or the glass beads.
 He may ask about new or existing prompts or replies, or suggestions for new prompts and replies to add to the memory houses that could follow a long-term exploration or curation strategy.

 In this way, the AI prompts guide the player through advanced use of prompts, replies, and exploration of the classification system of the memory houses.

 ## Memory houses

+Players use memory houses as primary navigation and as gameplay spaces in the game.

+The main game view for the player is a 3 by 4 grid of the memory houses.

+Each memory house also has a main house detail view.

+From the main game view, the player is able to start exploring and playing the game based on certain simple visual cues and affordances.

+While in the memory house detail view, the player will be able to further explore and play the game according the to themes and functions of each of the houses.

+### Memory house categorization

 The AI categorizes prompts, replies, relationships, and concepts according to the following properties: